tobil4sk/haxe/README.md

 ## Setup

+- If you are on linux and your haxe compiler is not located in `/usr/bin/`, set an environment variable `HAXEPATH` to the path where the executable is found
 - Once you have built the executable in `bin/`, run the `install-haxe.cmd` script if you are on Windows or otherwise the `install-haxe.sh` script
 - You have to run this script everytime you install a new version of the Haxe compiler using the standard haxe installer
 - If you just want to update this executable and you haven't used the installer or otherwise updated your haxe compiler, run the script with an `update` argument, (i.e. `install-haxe update` or `./install-haxe.sh update`)